peterservice-rnd/tarantool-java/README.md

 >   resolution, you could create a function that returns necessary name-to-ID
 >   mappings.

-`TarantoolClient` provides three interfaces to execute queries:
+`TarantoolClient` provides four interfaces to execute queries:

 * `SyncOps` - returns the operation result
 * `AsyncOps` - returns the operation result as a `Future`
+* `ComposableAsyncOps`- return the operation result as a `CompletionStage`
 * `FireAndForgetOps` - returns the query ID

 Feel free to override any method of `TarantoolClientImpl`.
 For example, to hook